So you've got yourself a pair (or any number) of active speakers and are wondering if it's okay to leave them turned on when they're not in use.

-There’s something to be said about allowing tube combo instrument amplifiers to warm up before use.
-However, keeping them on at all times is actually counter-productive as doing so will cause the tubes will die out prematurely.
+There's something to be said about allowing tube combo instrument amplifiers to warm up before use.
+However, keeping them on at all times is actually counter-productive, as doing so will cause the tubes to die out prematurely.

 So other than the infinitesimal time saving of not having to press a power button or two, there's really no advantage to keeping speakers powered when they're not in use, especially if the speaker amplifiers are solid-state.

 To learn about the differences between solid-state and tube amps, check out my article, Solid-State Vs. Tube Amplifiers (Pre, Power & Guitar Amps).

 It Is Bad For Your Pocket

 Second in line, after being bad for your gear, we can say that leaving your speakers on is also bad for your pockets.
 There are two primary reasons for the economic negative: